prisma/prisma/README.md

 ![](https://imgur.com/skyBm10.png)

-Prisma is a application data framework consisting of these tools:
+Prisma is an application data framework consisting of these tools:

 - **Photon**: A type-safe database client ("ORM replacement")
 - **Lift**: Declarative data modeling and migrations